tic-tac-token/ttt-book/src/chapters/1/property-based-testing.md

 # Property based testing
-We could leave our fully-functional Fizzbuzz here, but before we wrap up, let's take a look at another powerful features of the Forge test runner: property-based "fuzz tests."
+We could leave our fully-functional Fizzbuzz here, but before we wrap up, let's take a look at another powerful feature of the Forge test runner: property-based "fuzz tests."

 The four unit tests we wrote to test drive our solution touch only a few points in the enormous domain of our `fizzbuzz` function.
-Sure, we picked them because they are specific, special cases, but wouldn't it be nice to have a little more confidence by testing a few more?
+Sure, we picked them because they are specific, special cases, but wouldn't it be nice to have a little more confidence that we've covered all the edge cases by testing a few more?
 We're in luck, because Forge makes it easy to turn our unit tests into _property-based tests_.

 Forge will interpret any unit test function that takes an argument as a property based test, and run it multiple times with randomly assigned values.
 Let's just update our first unit test for now, by adding a `uint256` argument to the test function and replacing the hardcoded value in the assertion.